 Data scientists have long worked with geographical data.
-Maps, particularly, are a favored kind of “infographic” in the age of responsive web cartography.
+Maps, particularly, are a favorite kind of “infographic” now that we are in the age of responsive web cartography.
 While we discuss a bit about computational cartography in the chapter on choropleth mapping, it’s useful to think a bit more deeply about how geography works in the context of data science.
 So, this chapter delves a bit into “geographic thinking,” which represents the collected knowledge geographers have about why geographical information deserves special care and attention, especially when using geographic data in computations.

 Geographical data has two very useful traits.
 First, geographic data is ubiquitous.
 Everything has a location in space-time, and this location can be used directly to make better predictions or inferences.
 But, akin to how “time” is more than a clock position, geography is more than an Earth position: location allows you to understand the relations between observations.
-It is often relations that are useful in data science because they let us contextualize our analysis, building links within our existing data and beyond to other relevant data.
+It is often the relations that are useful in data science because they let us contextualize our data, building links within our existing data and beyond to other relevant data.
 As argued by the geographer Waldo Tobler, near things are likely to be more related than distant things, both in space and in time.
-Therefore, if learn from surroundings appropriately, we may be able to build better models.
+Therefore, if we learn from this contextual information appropriately, we may be able to build better models.

 Speaking of models, it is important to discuss how “location” and “relation” are represented.
 As the classic saying about statistical models,

 All models are wrong, but some are useful [Box76]